alex-2015/webappfind/README.md

 	message listening code.
     1. Consider off-by-default mechanism for websites to not only ask to handle filetypes, but to ask to set up built-in executables or specific executables for OpenWith or default execution of a given file type/extension.
+    Consider alternative with WAF in defining content types for handling by browser and then with sites registering themselves via [registerContentHandler()](https://developer.mozilla.org/en-US/docs/Web/API/Navigator.registerContentHandler).
 1. Submit to AMO, Bower, etc.

 ## Medium priority todos